Is there one final lawmaker push for medical marijuana in Kansas?

-“So, yes, it’s up to the Senate,” said Democrat and Kansas Senator Jeff Pittman from Leavenworth.
-“But it’s just stuck in committee now.
-It may come out but it may have to wait.”
+“So, yes, it’s up to the Senate,” said Sen. Jeff Pittman, D-Leavenworth.
+“But it’s just stuck in committee now, it may come out, but it may have to wait.”

 Pittman says it is delayed by being in a committee after the Kansas House passed the measure.

-One leader in the Kansas Senate says the move could yet go onto the Senate floor for a vote.
-But there is technically only one day left in the lawmaking session this year in Topkea.
+One leader in the Kansas Senate says the move could yet go onto the Senate floor for a vote, but there is technically only one day left in the lawmaking session this year in Topeka.

 “These questions have not been debated in the Senate this year,” said Wilborn.